DerekCresswell/Thoth/Readme.md

 * Debugging mode where comments appear before components, make an ifdef or as statics if set by ui
 * Replace stringstreams with ostream?
 * Allow elements to be used as a "wrapper" for other groups
-* Get a visualization for the data module
+* Get a visualization for the data model
 * Have element content rendering be seperate function to allow for easier overriding
 * Make tests folder and create tests
     * Add as examples
-* Have empty elements render on one line with no space
 * Allow for elements like br or img to render like "<xyz />"
 * Allow for comments placing (why would you manually need this but we will make it)
 * Caching